luisguiserrano/Scy1505.github.io/_posts/2016-10-20-neural-nets.md

 <center><img src="{{ '/assets/img/neural_nets_1_files/image.png' | prepend: site.baseurl }}" alt=""> </center>

 Back propagation is a technique to compute the local gradient efficiently, that is by how much the weights in each unit must change.
-The general explanation requieres some (annoying) notation, in order to make the ideas clear we consider a smaller case and let the reader imaging the general case.
+The general explanation requires some (annoying) notation, in order to make the ideas clear we consider a smaller case and let the reader imaging the general case.
 Consider the network given by the next figure.

 <center> <img src="{{ '/assets/img/neural_nets_1_files/image.png' | prepend: site.baseurl }}" alt=""> </center>